diegohaz/arc/README.md

 # add heroku remote reference to the local repository
 heroku git:remote --app my-new-app

+# add the MongoLab addon to the heroku app
+heroku addons:create mongolab

 # commit and push the files
 git add -A